 Keeping your feet clean and free from fungal infections and dry will help prevent toenail problems.

 Reduce repetitive trauma and stress

-A poor gait patterning on walking or running can cause more stress to the nail, skin or nail bed.
-Appropriate strengthening, altered biomechanics, or a kinetic chain review may be necessary to improve gait patterning, which reduces an excessive load to the toe or toes causing ingrown toenails.
+A poor gait patterning when walking or running can cause more stress to your nail, skin or nail bed.

-If an injury has occurred which affects the load, changes foot biomechanics produces swelling or puts an altered strain on the toe or toes it should be treated effectively and appropriately as soon as possible.
-This will reduce possible ingrowing toenail.
+If an injury has occurred which affects the load, changes foot biomechanics produces swelling or puts an altered strain on the toe or toes it should be treated as soon as possible.

-If a foot deformity has occurred, is worsening or is congenital it is important to have appropriate reviews of footwear and to make sure the deformity is being treated appropriately if able to do so.
-Deformities should also be checked if new but regularly checked if worsening in any way as loading of the foot and toes may have changed which can cause ingrowing toenails.
+Deformities should be checked if they are new, but also regularly checked if they are worsening in any way.
+This is because the loading of the foot and toes may have changed which can cause ingrowing toenails.